webrecorder/pywb/README.rst

   The `webrecorder.io <https://webrecorder.io>`_ service extends upon this functionality.

-* ``cdx-indexer`` -- a command-line tool for manually creating CDX indexs from WARC and ARC files.
+* ``cdx-indexer`` -- a command-line tool for manually creating CDX indexes from WARC and ARC files.
 Supports SURT and non-SURT based cdx files, optional sorting, and several formats.
 See ``cdx-indexer -h`` for all options.
 Using ``wb-manager`` is recommended for higher-level collection file management, but this tool can be used for any custom indexing needs.